Updated March 31, 2026

 - Workers' compensation is required in North Carolina for businesses with 3 or more employees, with exemptions listed for sole proprietors, partners, LLC members, and farm laborers.

-- North Carolina requires businesses to maintain proof of general liability coverage for most commercial leases, which can affect ranch offices, storage sites, or leased farm facilities.
+- Most commercial leases in North Carolina require proof of general liability coverage, which can affect ranch offices, storage sites, or leased farm facilities.

 - Ranch insurance quotes in North Carolina should be checked with the North Carolina Department of Insurance rules and any carrier forms that apply to farm and ranch operations.